UDX Worker Guide

 gcloud auth application-default login

-3) Start deployment
+3) Start with the host deployment tool

 Step 3 · Inside running container